 During Key Stage 1 and 2, pupils study many aspects of religion based on the Cornwall Agreed Syllabus 2014.
 This requires the teaching of Christianity and a choice of 5 other World Religions, represented in Great Britain.
 We also teach about the Cornish- Celtic heritage of Christianity and Secular world views, in keeping with the requirement of the Cornwall Syllabus.

 Daily opportunities are used to provide experiences through which the pupil may gain a better understanding of him/herself and others.
 Much of the content of PSHE and Citizenship will be taught through cross-curricular themes, within Science, RE, PE, Geography and History.
-The SEAL resources are used as a basis for much of the PSHE curriculum.
-However some of the areas, such as sex education, may be taught in a block and there will be specialist input from different organisations in selected year groups.
-Wherever possible use will be made of visiting speakers and of promotional material from the Health Authority.
+The SEAL resources are used to accompany some of the PSHE curriculum.
+However some of the areas, such as Sex and Relationships Education, may be taught in a block and there may be specialist input from different organisations in selected year groups.
+Wherever possible, use will be made of visiting speakers and of promotional material from the Health Authority.

 Teaching strategies will include many opportunities for informal discussion and practical tasks.
 PSHE and Citizenship will be taught in an effective and meaningful way and there will be a balance of individual, group and class activities.
 The subject matter will depend upon the age, maturity and past experiences of the children and those areas requiring sensitivity will be dealt with appropriately.